HashEuclid/devTinder-web/README.md

 - Logout Feature
 - Get the feed and add the feed in the store
 - Build the user card on feed
+- Edit profile feature
+- Show Toast message on save of Profile
+- See all my connections
+-
 -
 - Profile Page
 -